This page is sponsored by:

 biography

-Handsome second-feature lead Tom Neal was born into a wealthy family in Evanston, Illinois, in January 1914.
+Handsome second-feature actor Tom Neal was born into a wealthy family in Evanston, Illinois, on January 28, 1914.
 The well-educated Neal attended Northwestern University, where he excelled on the boxing team, and graduated from Harvard Law School at the age of 24.
 Neal never intended to practice law, preferring instead to be an actor.
 After doing some work in summer stock, he made his Broadway debut in the mid 1930s, right before starting law school.
 In the late 1930s, Neal went to Hollywood where he was put under contract to MGM.
-But the studio didn't give him a big build-up, loaning him out instead to other, smaller studios.
+But the studio didn't give him a big build-up, loaning him out instead to smaller studios.
 After his contract ended in 1942, Neal freelanced with great success, appearing in films frequently with beautiful B movie queen Ann Savage.
 The war years proved to be the best of Tom Neal's film career.

 the films of tom neal